Kylie exhibition V&A museum, Millennium Bridge & Shakespeare's

 |

-We spent around 1½ hours at Shakespeare's Globe Theatre, including the
+We spent around 1½ hours at the wonderful Shakespeare's Globe Theatre,

-tour.
-Back outside Bob took our photo with the river Thames and
+including the tour.
+Back outside now with the River Thames and

 Millennium Bridge as a backdrop.